aashari/boilerplate-bun-restapi/GUIDE.md

 cp .env.example .env
 ```

-The default configuration in `.env` should work with the provided Docker Compose setup:
+The default configuration in `.env` is designed to work with the provided Docker Compose setup:

 ```
 # Server Configuration